Eastern Bloc politics: De-Stalinization

 As with Yugoslavia after the Tito–Stalin split, Albania took a different course than most of the rest of the Eastern Bloc.
 Because of Party of Labour of Albania First Secretary Enver Hoxha's adherence to Stalinism, Albania broke with the Soviet Union in 1960 following the Soviet de-stalinization.
-Albania began to establish closer contacts with Mao Zedong's People's Republic of China.
+Albania began to establish closer contacts with Mao Zedong's China.
 Following Mao's death and China seeking close ties with the United States, Albania also severed ties with China in 1978.

 The cult of personality intensified around Hoxha, who became increasingly paranoid about foreign intrigue and conspiracy.
 Hoxha tolerated no dissent and thousands of Albanians were executed, sent to state labor camps or exiled to remote areas for work.
 After a purge in the military and the economic bureaucracy, in 1976, Albania implemented a rigidly Marxist-Leninist constitution that not only made the party the leading force in state and society, but also limited private property and forbade foreign loans.
 Isolating itself completely from the rest of the world, Albania embarked on a massive defense program, including the amassing of a huge arsenal of weapons and the construction of more than 700,000 concrete military bunkers for a country with only 3 million citizens.